Clannn/study/README.md

 # study
-this is a repository for study
+this is a learning record of C++ primer plus